alvarezloaiciga/webchat/README.md

 #### Available Elements

 `HeaderMenu`: The top section of the chat container that contains the minimize, maximize, and close icons

+`TitleText`: The text that appears in the upper left of the chat container, corresponding to the `TitleText` message

 `HeaderMenuIcons`: The icons inside `HeaderMenu`